hbhasin/Boulder-2016-Bike-Share/README.md

 All data analyses were done in Python and with publicly available libraries using Jupyter Notebook and IDLE except for the geo-spatial mapping of the number of bike checkouts and returns by kiosks which was done using Tableau.

 ## Acknowlegements
-The original plan was to use the Boulderr 2015 Trips dataset to continue the work by [Tyler Byers](https://github.com/tybyers/denver_bcycle) and [Monish Sunju Prabhakar](https://rpubs.com/rpubsmonish/175792).
+The original plan was to use the Boulder 2015 Trips dataset to continue the work by [Monish Sunju Prabhakar](https://rpubs.com/rpubsmonish/175792).
 Fortunately, the 2016 dataset became available just in time for this project's undertaking.
-While there are certainly some differences between how the data were analyzed and reported by Boulder B-Cycle and the author, credit must go to [Kevin Crouse](kevin@boulderbcycle.org) for publishing its [2016 annual report](https://cdn01.bcycle.com/libraries/docs/librariesprovider35/default-document-library/b-cycleannualreport_2015_web.pdf?sfvrsn=2) and for providing the link to Dropbox.
+While there are certainly some differences between how the data were analyzed and reported by Boulder B-Cycle and the author, credit must go to [Kevin Crouse](https://boulder.bcycle.com/staff-board) for providing the link to Dropbox.
 Credit also goes to my mentor, [Alex Chao](https://www.linkedin.com/in/alexchao56/) for his invaluable guidance and feedback on the progress of this project.Under construction